agc93/modmeta-relay/docs/content/en/docs/usage/installation.md

 ### Native Packages

 We also publish native builds for Windows and Linux through [GitHub Releases](https://github.com/agc93/modmeta-relay/releases).
 Find the release you want to use, download the correct `.zip` for your platform and extract it somewhere.
-Create a `Plugins` directory and drop in your plugins, and run `ModMetaRelay`/`ModMetaRelay.exe` to start the server.
+Create a `plugins` directory and drop in your plugins, and run `ModMetaRelay`/`ModMetaRelay.exe` to start the server.
 You can change the listening port in `appSettings.json`, by adding a new key to the configuration:

 ```json
 "urls":"https://0.0.0.0:8888"